Dr Hartnell-Young is an Honorary Fellow at the Melbourne Graduate School of Education, within The University of Melbourne.

 Collective efficacy is the shared belief that the school's staff can have a positive impact on student achievement, in spite of other influences.

-A continuous cycle of gathering and valuing student feedback leads to engaged students, responsive teachers, and collective efficacy.
+A continuous cycle of checking in with and valuing student feedback leads to engaged students, responsive teachers, and collective efficacy.
 Hattie places collective efficacy at the top of his list of influences on student achievement, with an effect size of 1.75 (Donohoo, Hattie, & Eels, 2018).
 Rudduck & McIntyre (2007) agree that consulting with students helps understand their values, beliefs and opinions, and is a strategy that can be used to improve student outcomes and facilitate school change.

 Teachers need dedicated time to regularly gather, analyze and share information about students' strengths and weaknesses with their colleagues, as in professional learning teams, so that they can find the best approaches to make students feel part of the school community (OECD, 2021; Schleicher, 2020).